 Most often we were asked to what extent one can ever compare airlines that operate are in different regions with different business models.

 There are no two airlines, which were absolutely the same in all aspects.
-Nevertheless, it is the globalized system of civil aviation that in most parts of the globe rests entirely on similar foundations.
+Nevertheless, it is the globalized system of civil aviation that in most parts of the globe rests by and large on similar foundations.

-Since the early days, JACDEC has expanded and strenghened the Safety Index continuously.
+Since the early days, JACDEC has expanded and strengthened the Safety Index continuously.

 Today, the calculation resembles hardly the relatively simple mathematics of the early years.

 It would have been unthinkable to provide this flood of data and information in short periods of time in the analog age.

 Eight central criteria now play into the Index calculation. (..see Index Section)